-The service is provided during peak commute hours from 6 a.m. to 10 a.m. and 4 p.m. to 8 p.m.
-Monday through Friday.
+The service is provided during weekdays from 6 a.m. to 10 a.m. and 4:30 p.m. to 8:30 p.m.
+PRODUCT: Shuttle service connecting residents living at One Harrison with the PATH station in Harrison.
+SUBJECT: